Chommaphat Boonloet

-Chommaphat Boonloet (ชมพัฒน์ บุญเลิศ, born 17 February 2003) is a Thai professional footballer who plays as a goalkeeper for Thai League 1 club Chonburi.
+Chommaphat Boonloet (ชมพัฒน์ บุญเลิศ, born 17 February 2003) is a Thai professional footballer who plays as a goalkeeper for Thai League 2 club Pattaya United.

 Career

 Chommaphat is a product of Chonburi's academy and joined the first team in the second leg of the 2021–22 Thai League 1.

 On 29 October 2022, at 19 years old, he made his Thai League 1 debut for Chonburi against Sukhothai, where both teams drew 1-1.

 International career

 Chommaphat represented Thailand U19 in the 2022 AFF U-19 Youth Championship.